FrankThonig/TestCase.Selenium.UserRegistration/README.md

 Assert 2 states that the new user was successfully logged out.

-A boolean statement about the logout success is retrieved by comparing the expected logged out message with the displayed logged out message.
+A boolean statement about the logout success is retrieved by comparing the expected logged out message with the actual logged out message.
 The comparison result needs to be retrieved for the assert.
-This is done by the auxiliary method `isDisplayedLoggedOutMessageCorrect`.
+This is done by the auxiliary method `isActualLoggedOutMessageCorrect`.

 ```
 Assert.assertTrue(
-	isDisplayedLoggedOutMessageCorrect(
+	isActualLoggedOutMessageCorrect(
 		expectedLoggedOutMessage,
-		displayedLoggedOutMessage),
+		actualLoggedOutMessage),
 	"\n" +
 	"Logout after new user registration.\n" +
-	"Displayed logged out message is not correct.\n" +
+	"Actual logged out message is not correct.\n" +
 	"Expected logged out message:\n" +
 	expectedLoggedOutMessage +
 	"\n" +
-	"Displayed logged out message:\n" +
+	"Actual logged out message:\n" +
-	displayedLoggedOutMessage +
+	actualLoggedOutMessage +
 	"\n");
 ```